CNM-UNM Nursing Dual Degree Program

 This program is accredited through the Accreditation Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC).
 ACEN, 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326.

-Graduates find employment in hospitals, long-term care facilities, home health care, physicians' offices, and clinics.
+As a graduate you find employment in hospitals, long-term care facilities, home health care, physicians' offices, and clinics.
 CNM is a low cost high quality education option.